 It May Be Time to Add Some Serious Intelligence to Your Healthcare Security Systems

 Not too long ago, high-quality healthcare security cameras and security monitoring teams were sufficient to protect hospitals and healthcare facilities.
 But the challenges have changed in today’s globally-connected and chaotic environment.
-As a result, healthcare security must continue to evolve to be a step ahead of threats.
+As a result, Chicago area healthcare security must continue to evolve to be a step ahead of threats.

-Our hospital security team at Umbrella Technologies has been hard at work listening to healthcare security personnel’s needs and developing multifaceted solutions that get the job done.
+Our hospital security team at Umbrella Technologies has been hard at work listening to healthcare security personnel’s needs and developing multifaceted solutions for Chicagoland that get the job done.
 Here is what we have developed and offer to protect your hospital:

 - A security consulting and system integration strategy.